Assistive Technology on Highline Campus

 See near, far and everything in between with Acrobat HD-mini.
 High definition allows you to experience vivid colors and contrast, giving you a beautiful crystal clear picture and vibrant display.
 Its small footprint and lightweight design provides true portability from the classroom to home and work.
 A generous 13.3” display offers a large field of view, allowing you to see more on the screen.
 Easy to set up and ready to use, just take it out of its optional rolling case and you’re ready to magnify in seconds!

 Vision Magnifiers provide magnification of printed material onto a TV monitor.
 The reading material is placed on the viewing table and projected onto a screen magnified to the size needed by the individual.

 There are numerous text to speech software solutions.
-HCC has several installed on campus – and a portable version available for purchase in the bookstore.
+Highline has several installed on campus – and a portable version available for purchase in the bookstore.

 A flexible literacy software solution helps with reading, writing, studying and research.
 Read&Write GOLD's customizable floating toolbar provides reading, writing, studying, and research support tools that work within familiar applications (i.e. Word, Google Docs, Internet Explorer, Adobe Reader).
 Installed in many locations campus-wide.